cc-hpc-itwm/HPO_LazyGPR/README.md

 cd experiments;

-python run_mnist.py --seed=<numseeds> --iter=<numiters>, e.g. python run_mnist.py --seed=1 --iter=1000
+python run_mnist.py --seed= < numseeds > --iter= < numiters >, e.g. python run_mnist.py --seed=1 --iter=1000

-We have optimized the hyperparameters (learning_rate, momentum, weight_deca)) for ResNet32 with CIFAR10 datset.
+We have optimized the hyperparameters (learning_rate, momentum, weight_decay) for ResNet32 with CIFAR10 datset.

 how to run:

 cd experiments;

-python run_cifar10.py --seed=<numseeds> --iter=<numiters>, e.g. python run_cifar10.py --seed=1 --iter=200
+python run_cifar10.py --seed= < numseeds > --iter = < numiters >, e.g. python run_cifar10.py --seed=1 --iter=200

-The desired accuracy can be modeled by setting the parameter 'eps' in the script, e.g. inside run_cifar10.py:  eps=0.21 means reaching an accuracy of  0.79 (1 - 0.21).
-One this accuracy is reached, the iteration loop will break.
+The desired accuracy in the neural networks can be modeled by setting the parameter 'eps' in the script, e.g. inside run_cifar10.py:  eps=0.21 means reaching an accuracy of  0.79 (1 - 0.21).
+Once this accuracy is reached, the iteration loop will break.